St Peter's Church, Bolton: Structure

-The church is 67 ft wide, 156 ft long, and 83 ft high.
-Its tower is 180 ft high, and is the highest church tower in the historic county of Lancashire.
+The church is 67 ft wide, 156 ft long, and 83 ft in height.
+Its tower rises to 180 ft, making it the tallest church tower in the historic county of Lancashire.

 Exterior

 The church, built in ashlar sandstone with slate roofs, has a nave with clerestory and north and south aisles, transepts, a chancel with a lady chapel and pipe organ chamber.
 On the south side of the south aisle is a gabled porch with a wrought-iron screen.
 The vestry, which was added later at its north east corner, is reminiscent of the chapter houses of pre-Reformation abbeys.

 The four-stage tower projects from the west end of the north aisle and has clasping buttresses at each corner which terminate in crocketted finials.
 There are two-light decorated, lancet windows in the second and third stages, and paired bell-chamber lights at the fourth stage.
 Its west door is in a moulded archway with polished granite shafts.
 The door, designed by Hubert Austin, retains its original ornate hammered ironwork door furniture.

 The church has a five-bay nave, divided by buttresses with lean-to aisles and a clerestory above.
 In each bay is a three-light decorated window with tracery.
 The clerestory has paired windows with ball flower decorations and gargoyles.
 There are traceried pinnacles at the east end of chancel.
 There is a seven-light east window in the chancel with lancet windows above it.
 The north transept has a seven-light window and there is a five-light decorated window in the south transept.
 The lady chapel to the east of the chancel has two two-light windows to south and a three-light east window.